-I have always viewed the Baltics as sort of the outer frontier of European travel.
-A place well off the beaten Eurotrip path that most travelers follow.
-I couldn’t say where the genesis of this thought came from, but probably from the fact I can count on one hand the amount of people I know who have gone here or even thought about going here.
+I have always viewed the Baltics as sort of the outer frontier of European travel, a place well off the beaten Eurotrip path that most travelers follow.
+I couldn’t say where the genesis of this thought came from, but probably from the fact I can count on one hand the number of people I know who have gone there or even thought about going.
 I rarely hear the Baltics mentioned by anyone.

-So I was excited to head to Tallinn, Estonia in the Baltics to see an amazing city free of large tour groups, tacky souvenirs, and overpriced restaurants.
+So I was excited to head to Tallinn, Estonia, to see an amazing city free of large tour groups, tacky souvenirs, and overpriced restaurants.
 I have nothing against tourism, but I like my medieval towns to be empty and quiet.
 It personally helps me appreciate them more.
 People have always told me that Tallinn was this quiet, medieval town devoid of the tourist crowds you see in places like Prague or Bruges.

 But it wasn’t like that at all.

 It’s true that the city is beautiful.
 Visiting here is like stepping back a few centuries — and they have done a good job of preserving their history and medieval structures.
 The cobblestone streets are lined with medieval homes and ancient churches.
 Tiny alleys lead to tinier lanes, where you find cloistered yards.
 The city is still ringed by much of its original stone wall and many guard towers.
 It’s breathtaking.